A Brief History of the Gateway Green Project

 In 2008, with permission from the land owner to create a Vision Plan for the property, the Gateway Green proposal went public.
 After numerous public meetings with stakeholder groups, tours of the site, and a full-day charrette -- and with the help of David Evans and Associates, a planning and engineering firm based in Portland -- the Vision Plan was completed in May 2008.

 Among the valuable feedback obtained from these studies were the following discoveries:

 - In addition to Gateway being highly accessible (at the confluence of two interstate freeways, four light rail lines, and a main bicycle trail), the Gateway Green site is astonishingly visible.
-The number of people who annually traverse the site through all modes of transportation is approximately 65 million.
+The number of trips made through the site each year, using all modes of transportation, is approximately 65 million.

 - Because of the existing location of freeway stormwater conduits, southerly exposures, and prevailing wind patterns, the site lends itself to possible water quality, solar, and wind energy demonstration projects.

 - While Portland is recognized as a premiere American bike-friendly city, it offers a dearth of suitable off-road cycling opportunities for its booming population of off-road enthusiasts.

 - The Gateway Green site sits in the shadow of, and had once been connected to, Rocky Butte -- a historic, forested volcanic promontory immediately to the west.
 The construction of the I-205 freeway had disconnected thousands of residents from this natural area.
 The studies revealed that approximately 85 contiguous acres on Rocky Butte are still in public ownership, divided between five different public agencies.